 Generally speaking, British people are friendly but prefer to keep to their own counsel.
 In most cases, you may have to take the initiative to start a conversation.
 British citizens are famous for their dry humor and sarcasm - though it may take you aback at first, you'll be cracking jokes with them in no time.

 There is a strong international student community in the UK, with a number of students from India, China, Japan, Latin American countries and the Middle East.
-The UK has a sizeable South-Asian community with a number of people of Indian origin - it is no accident that 'tandoori chicken,' a typical Indian cuisine, is treated as one of the UK's most popular dishes!
+The UK has a sizable South-Asian community with a number of people of Indian origin - it is no accident that 'tandoori chicken,' a typical Indian cuisine, is treated as one of the UK's most popular dishes!
 Other pockets of international activity flourish in London's Little Arabia, Glasgow's Little India, and Sussex's Little Italy.
 If you choose to venture outside of major cities, be sure to consider Manchester's booming Chinatown.

 Public Transit and Connectivity